ysig/GraKeL/doc/user_manual/introduction.rst

 --------------
 On the above example concerning water and hydronium, we provided a very strange input object without saying anything about it.
-The input concerns the user mostly when dealing with an API so we will examine it in detail, although this is a small introduction.
+The input concerns the user mostly when dealing with an API, so we will examine it in detail although this is a small introduction.

-The input of any kernel either on the fit or the transform stage (to learn more about the kernel design see :ref:`longer_introduction`), is an iterable, where each element contains in order the next 3 basic elements:
+The input of any kernel - either on the stage of fit or of transform - (to learn more about the kernel design see :ref:`longer_introduction`) is an iterable, where each element contains in following order, the next 3 basic elements:

 1. The first element is a valid graph object.
 Valid graph objects can be separated in two major categories (both :red:`weighted` and :blue:`un-weighted`):

     * Dictionary representations: This is an *edge* oriented approach, where the input can have one of the following formats:
         - | :red:`2-level nested dictionaries from edge symbols to weights.`
-          | Example: :code:`H2O = {'a': {'b': 1., c: 1.}, 'b': {'a': 1}, 'c': {'a': 1}}`
+          | Example: :code:`H2O = {'a': {'b': 1., 'c': 1.}, 'b': {'a': 1}, 'c': {'a': 1}}`

         - | :blue:`Dictionary of symbols to list of symbols.`
           | Example: :code:`H2O = {'a': ['b', 'c'], 'b': ['a'], 'c':['b']}`